caas-team/GoKubeDownscaler/CONTRIBUTING.md

 ## Pre Commit

 It is recommended to install pre-commit.
-This insures that formatting is consistent, you don't commit to protected branches and you don't accedentally commit broken code or new functionality without changing the tests.
+This insures that formatting is consistent, you don't commit to protected branches and you don't accidentally commit broken code or new functionality without changing the tests.
 The installation process is in the [README](README.md#setting-up-pre-commit)